open-resources/dash_curriculum/tutorial/part1/chapter4.md

     return title
 ```

-The complete code is shown below.
+The complete code will now look as follows.

 ```
 # Import packages